 PANEL 3: Resisting the Neoliberal Present, Imagining Different (Feminist and Queer) Futures: Academia, Art and Activism

 - Dean Atta (Writer, poet and performer)

 - Arturo Sanchez Garcia (University of Kent): The Method of Sexual Optimism

 - Eleanor Lisney (Sisters of Frida): Disabled Women: Being Invisible and the Other in Feminism - AUDIO RECORDING is available here

 - Discussant: Demet Gülçiçek (University of Warwick)

 Accessibility and Childcare:

 The venue is wheelchair accessible with accessible toilets nearby.
-If you face other access barriers or require more detailed accessibility information, please let us know (by emailing Maria do Mar Pereira on m dot d dot m dot pereira at warwick dot ac dot uk or calling Amy Burdis on 02476524771) so we can support your full participation.
+If you face other access barriers or require more detailed accessibility information, please let us know so we can support your full participation.

-This event is free and open to all, but participants must book in advance.
+This event was free and open to all.

 If you have any questions, please email Maria do Mar Pereira on m dot d dot m dot pereira at warwick dot ac dot uk.